1. Using Zeek with PF_RING¶

 LDFLAGS="-lpfring -lpcap" ./configure --with-pcap=/usr/local/

-- Make sure Bro is correctly linked to pf_ring-aware libpcap:
+- Make sure Zeek is correctly linked to pf_ring-aware libpcap:

-- Configure the node configuration file (node.cfg) with:
+- Configure the node.cfg configuration file (by default located under /usr/local/zeek/etc/node.cfg) with:

 lb_method=pf_ring lb_procs=<number of processes you want to run> pin_cpus=<core affinity for the processes (comma-separated list)>